 Exercise is an important activity that can help to extend your lifespan and quality of life.
-However, not everyone is able to exercise on daily basis.
+However, not everyone is able to exercise on a daily basis.
 Time commitments are usually quoted.
 But, what about if you have a medical condition, such as Spondylolisthesis?
 Should you be exercising and can you?

 What Is Spondylolisthesis?